Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

         - As a first time visitor, I want to find the location of the business.

             1. The user can naviagate using the navbar to the location section and on arrival they are greeted with the map and address.
+The address once again in the footer section at the bottom of the page.

     - Returning customer goals: